-There are a few ways in which your single-person S corp can “pay you rent” for using your home as your business location:
+There are a few ways in which your single-person S-Corp can offset housing costs when you use your home as your business location:

 - You can deduct a portion of certain home expenses based on the area in your home that is dedicated to your business activity.
 This can be a room, a portion of a room, or a separate building on your property.

-- Your S-Corporation can pay your rent for the home office.
+- Your S-Corporation can help pay your rent for the home office

 - Your S-Corporation can pay you for the costs of a home office under an "accountable" plan for employee business expense reimbursement.

-So which one is the best method for deducting your home office expenses?
-The accepted “best practice” here is to use the accountable plan for the deductions because it doesn’t create additional tax reporting needs the other methods have.
+So, which one is the best method for deducting your home office expenses?
+The accepted best practice here is to use the accountable plan for the deductions because it doesn't create additional tax reporting needs the other methods need.